fzchriha/homies/README.md

 # HOMIES

 This is my capstone project for Computer Science.
-This website whill be a debrief on what state to live in based on your budget, and an oveview of what are the cheapest and most expansive cities within the state.
+This website will be a debrief on what state to live in based on your budget, and an oveview of what are the cheapest and most expansive cities within the state.
 ![](/public/landing.png)

 ## Predicting House Prices of USA states